rotki/docs/contribution-guides/contribute-as-developer.md

 ## Linting / Formatting

 Make sure to run `make lint` before pushing your commit.
-This runs isort, flake8, mypy, and pylint on the code to make sure that formatting rules and common mistakes are not committed in the code.
+This runs ruff, mypy, and pylint on the code to make sure that formatting rules and common mistakes are not committed in the code.

-Set your editor up to use isort as seen in the Makefile (format command) before saving each file.

 You can also bulk apply formatting changes to all files by running `make format`.